 Make sure you plan the sequence of your courses so that you will have the appropriate prerequisites for any course you want to take.
 Always check the new Undergraduate Calendar for each year for any changes.

-Please read information regarding Appeals, opens in new window and visit the Ryerson Students' Union’s website, external link, opens in new window for advice on the Appeal process.
+Please read information regarding appeals and visit the Toronto Metropolitan Students' Union’s website (external link, opens in new window) for advice on the Appeal process.

 For advice on your appeal, please contact the following:

-Part-time undergraduate program and Chang School students: Student Rights Coordinator at the Continuing Education Student Association of Ryerson (416-979-5000, opens in new window ext.
+Part-time undergraduate program and Chang School students: Student Rights Coordinator at the Continuing Education Student Association of TMU (416-979-5000 ext.
 7716).

 These refer to your academic standing in your program.
 That means you could be experiencing some difficulty with your studies and you need to contact the appropriate advisor.
 Please visit academic standing for important information on your standing.